costajob/app-servers/README.md

 ### 4. Ruby
 Ruby is my go-to language for everyday uses.
 While Ruby clearly suffers its non-parallel nature, it has proven to scale pretty well for standard uses.
-The fact that the lenguage got famous thanks to Rails is a double-sharp-side knife: many people complains about Ruby slowness, ignoring it's the bulkiness of Rails they are really dragging behind.
+The fact that the language got famous thanks to Rails is a double-sharp-side knife: many people complains about Ruby slowness, ignoring it's the bulkiness of Rails they are really dragging behind.
 Ruby lacks the speed of V8 and i think it has to keep the pace to be a serious contender of the years to come.
 In this regard Ruby 3.0 is aimed to be x3 faster (introducing JIT).
-I'm also not confident about current Ruby concurrency model: being stucked to multi-process can ease parallel programming (no race conditions) but degrades performance quite quickly on large applications (a.k.a forking-bomb).
+I'm also not confident about current Ruby concurrency model: to the fork-process model can ease parallel programming (no race conditions) but degrades performance quite quickly on large applications.

 ### 5. Elixir
 I am expecting Elixir good results, so the reasons of its ranking are outside of pure performance aspects.